AGOA Status: Nigeria is eligible for AGOA this year. It also qualifies for textile and apparel benefits.

 Trade Agreements: The U.S. and Nigeria signed a Trade & Investment Framework Agreement (TIFA) in 2000.
 The eighth U.S.-Nigerian TIFA Council Meeting was held in March 2014.

-- Nigeria's FDI in the United States (stock) was $105 million in 2019, up 29.6% from 2018.
-There is no information on the distribution of Nigeria FDI in the U.S.
+Nigeria's FDI in the United States (stock) was $168 million in 2022, up 6.3 percent from 2021.